LorenzoF765/lf-retro-exchange-api/README.md

-﻿# lf-retro-exchange-api
+﻿lf-retro-exchange-api
 Retro Video Game Exchange REST API

-A RESTful API built with Python and FastAPI that allows users to register accounts and manage retro video games they wish to trade with others.
-The API supports authenticated access, owner-restricted updates, search functionality, and is fully compliant with Richardson Maturity Model Level 3 (HATEOAS).
+A RESTful API built with Python and FastAPI that allows users to register accounts, manage retro video games, and create trade offers with other users.
+The system is deployed as a multi-container Docker application with NGINX load balancing and PostgreSQL-backed persistence, and is compliant with Richardson Maturity Model Level 3 (HATEOAS).

+This project was developed for CSC380 to demonstrate service-oriented architectures, distributed systems concepts, containerization, and load-balanced deployments.

-📌 Features
+✨ Features
+Core

 User self-registration